Last updated: May 3, 2026

 - What to gather: the same income proof used for the regular exclusion, plus AV-9A if you apply by disability and are under 65.

 Important reality check: this is not forgiven tax.
-Under the statute and the deferred-tax payment rules, the last three years of deferred taxes can come due with interest after a disqualifying event, such as a transfer, death in some cases, or stopping use of the home as a permanent residence.
+Under deferred-tax rules, the last three years of deferred taxes can come due with interest after a disqualifying event.
+Common events include a transfer, death in some cases, or no longer using the home as your permanent residence.

 Disabled Veteran Exclusion